-- Review EFH and HAPC designations every five years based on the best available scientific information and update such designations based on the best available scientific information, when available - Identify and prioritize research to: assess adverse impacts to EFH and HAPC from fishing (including aquaculture) and non-fishing activities, including, but not limited to, activities that introduce land-based pollution into the marine environment.
+- Review EFH and HAPC designations every five years based on the best available scientific information and update such designations based on the best available scientific information, when available. - Identify and prioritize research to assess adverse impacts to EFH and HAPC from fishing (including aquaculture) and non-fishing activities, including, but not limited to, activities that introduce land-based pollution into the marine environment.

-The annual reports have reviewed the precious coral EFH components and non-fishing impacts components.
-The Council's support of non-fishing activities research is monitored through the program plan and five year research priorities, not the annual report.
+The annual reports have reviewed the precious coral EFH components, crustacean EFH component, and non-fishing impacts components.
+The Council's support of non-fishing activities research is monitored through the program plan and Five-Year Research Priorities, not the annual report.

-2.5.2.2 Response to Previous Council Recommendations
+2.5.1.3 Response to Previous Council Recommendations